This morning, University of Lynchburg became the first institution of higher education to announce plans to integrate Google Gnome to campus.

 “We are proud to help students ‘Gnome-Ore’ through this new partnership with Google,” said Michael Jones, assistant vice president for communications and marketing.
 “The question of whether we ever stop enhancing our campus experience can be answered with a resounding ‘Gnome.'”

 While this news was a fun April 1 joke, the links are very real.
-To learn more about actual efforts to enhance the student experience at Lynchburg, see this recent article in Lynchburg College Magazine about student engagement.
+To learn more about actual efforts to enhance the student experience at Lynchburg, see this recent article in University of Lynchburg Magazine about student engagement.